zzehli/study-notes/data-structure-and-algorithm/algorithm.md

         return dp[-1][1]
     ```
 ## B-Tree/Binary Search Tree
+### 226 Invert Binary Tree
+* initial thought: can be done top down or bottom up
+* can be solved in <5 lines
+* don't need to do it case by case
+### 101** Symmetric Tree
+* initial thought: need to keep track of the beginning and end of a level
+* can work on two sides at the same time instead of treating the tree as a single entity: https://leetcode.com/problems/symmetric-tree/solutions/33325/python-short-recursive-and-iterative-solutions
+### 82 Remove Duplicates from Sorted List II
+* basic linked list manipulation, use a dummy and keep a prev node while move the head node
+* did not solve
 ### 230** Kth Smallest Element in a BST (Binary Search Tree)
 * traverse to the leaves of the tree, decrement k for on the way back until 0
 ### 102** Binary Tree Level Order Traversal (Binary Tree)